rrherr/dash-template/README.md

 You can verify your virtual environment is active:

 1. Look at your command prompt prefix
-2. Run the command `which jupyter`
+2. Run the command `which python`

-✅ You should see this:
+✅ You should see something like this:
 ```
-(your-repo-name) $ which jupyter
+(your-repo-name) $ which python
-/Users/you/.local/share/virtualenvs/your-repo-name/bin/jupyter
+/Users/you/.local/share/virtualenvs/your-repo-name.../bin/python
 ```

 ❌ Not this:
 ```
-(base) $ which jupyter
+(base) $ which python
-/anaconda3/bin/jupyter
+//anaconda3/bin/python
 ```

 ## How to